Spherical Mirrors

 Types of Spherical Mirrors

-• Concave Spherical Mirrors: These mirrors curve inward and have a reflective surface that can focus light.
+• These mirrors curve inward and have a reflective surface that can focus light.
 They have a positive focal length and a positive radius of curvature.
-Concave mirrors magnify objects that are close to them.
+Concave mirrors magnify objects placed close to them.

-• Convex Spherical Mirrors: These mirrors curve outward and typically make objects appear smaller than they are.
+• These mirrors curve outward and typically make objects appear smaller than they are.
 They have a negative focal length and a negative radius of curvature.
-Convex mirrors are often used to expand the field of view in imaging systems.
+Convex spherical mirrors are often used to expand the field of view in imaging systems.

 Spherical Mirror